-For information on variables collected by HIPE please also see the HIPE Instruction Manual 2015 and the HIPE Data Dictionary.
+For information on variables collected by HIPE please also see the HIPE Instruction Manual 2017 and the HIPE Data Dictionary.
+These documents are available on the HPO website at www.HPO.ie.

-&lt;sup>1 For a full listing of all classifications used in HIPE to date please see page 8 of this document Irish Coding Standards, Healthcare Pricing Office, January 2015
+1 For a full listing of all classifications used in HIPE to date please see page 8 of this document